 Often organizations that develop certificate programs incorrectly call them certification programs.
 Be an informed consumer and educate yourself about the important differences.

-Note: This is not to be confused with the commonly used "certificate of attendance" given at the completion of many continuing education courses to validate attendance.
+Certification and assessment-based certificate programs should not be confused with the commonly used "certificate of attendance" given at the completion of many continuing education courses to validate attendance.

 If you participate in a course or series of courses that result in achievement of a certificate and the course or courses are registered for ASHA CEUs, please remember that ASHA does not endorse course content, specific products, clinical procedures, or certificate programs.